KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * Working quickly, make a crude pyramid of coals over the cubes, using tongs to reposition the ones that fall off
 * Leave it for 15 minutes, so that the outer coals are mainly unburnt, but there is a good red glow in the middle
 * Poke the pyramid a bit and rebuild it, using tongs, to gradually move the unburnt coals closer to the centre
 * Repeat the process a couple of times over the next 10 to 20 minutes.
-It's ready to cook when most of the coals are covered in white ash, and there are no real flames visible.
+It's ready to cook when most of the coals are covered in white ash, and there are no real flames visible

 The barbeque will generate quite a lot of smoke in the first few minutes just after ignition but this should all have cleared well before you start cooking.